 While CBD has been around for a while, its mainstream acceptance is a relatively recent phenomenon.
 Because of this, it is only the last few years that have seen any research on CBD for pets.
 The product is the same as what humans use, and many of the conditions that it treats are the same, but this does not mean that there can be crossover between human and animal studies.
 In other words: to find out if CBD works for dogs or cats, you have to perform CBD research with dogs and cats.

-Fortunately, lately research has come out on CBD for animals as well as humans.
+Fortunately, recent research has come out on CBD for animals as well as humans.
 In 2017, Cornell University headed a study to determine if CBD would be effective in managing pain for dogs with osteoarthritis.
 For four weeks, researchers treated dogs with two different doses of CBD.
 Starting with a smaller dosage of around 2 milligrams per kilogram, the researchers eventually increased the amount to 8 miligrams.
 They also gave a control group of dogs placebo oil, containing no CBD.
 According to the report, the dogs that were given CBD showed a marked improvement, with significantly decreased signs of pain and no negative side effects at all.

 Two other studies were performed by Colorado State University’s College Of Veterinary Medicine and Biomedical Sciences.
 The first study focuses on the potential side effects of CBD on dogs and involved 30 healthy animals.
 This study discovered that CBD is not toxic to dogs and does lead to a measurable blood concentration when administered.
 The second study aimed to discover the effects of CBD for dogs with epilepsy.
 Led by Dr. Stephanie McGrath, who called the results both “promising,” and “exciting,” the study yielded encouraging results.
 Taking place from 2016 to 2017, dogs enrolled in the trial received either CBD or a placebo for 12 weeks.
 By the end of this time, 89 percent of the dogs that had received treatment with CBD showed a marked improvement in the frequency and severity of seizures.